andrezero/group-grunt-tasks/README.md

 ## Credits and Acknowlegdments

-Thank you [Jaime Beneitez](https://github.com/ngbp/ngbp) for raising the standard on how to setup uniform grunt task configurations across our growing ecosystem of libraries and apps over at [EF CTX](https://github.com/EFEducationFirst).
+Special thanks to [Jaime Beneitez](https://github.com/ngbp/ngbp) for raising the standard on how to setup uniform grunt task configurations across our growing ecosystem of libraries and apps over at [EF CTX](https://github.com/EFEducationFirstMobile).

 ## [MIT License](LICENSE-MIT)